 resident; sponsored by another agency to validate the need and to provide a self sufficiency plan.

 disability funds; and refugee resettlement.
-Services were provided to both Muslims and non-Muslims in need that are
+Services are provided to both Muslims and non-Muslims in need.

 rent support has not only increased, but the average amount requested has at least doubled.
 Increases of requests are